damoncard/human-cloud/README.md

 * To be the place to exchange man power and knowladge for SME and Startup.

+## About

+	this website are develop for make SME and Startup to get more chance to survive in business world by make them contract to each other by sharing employee or job.

 ## Scope

 * Browse employee